 Pressed for time but workout anyway?
 That’s fantastic!
 Can’t squeeze in the warm up ?
 Oops!

 We want to share with you the reason your warm up is so important and why you won’t want to miss it before your next workout.
-Next trip to the gym adjust your time to accommodate at least a 5 minute warm up and your muscles will thank you.
-See why it’s worth it…
+Next trip to the gym adjust your time to accommodate at least 5 minutes devoted to warming up your muscles.
+They will thank you for it.
+Let’s take a look at why it’s worth it…

 Why Do You Need to Warm Up?